Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Generative Model with Dependent Non-Gaussian Components

 We next construct a model for the components $s_i$ which allows them to be statistically dependent, in contrast to ICA.
 We assume that $\vector{s}$ is generated from a Gaussian distribution with precision matrix $\Lam$ whose elements $\lambda_{ij}$ of $\Lam$ are random variables themselves, generated before $\vector{s}$ in a higher level of hierarchy as

 The $u_{ij}$ are independent non-negative random variables, and because precision matrices are symmetric, we set $u_{ij}=u_{ji}$.
 To ensure invertability, we also require that $u_{ii}>0$.
 Nonzero $u_{ij}$ produce positive correlations between $s_i$ and $s_j$ (given the remaining variables), and larger values of $u_{ij}$ result in more strongly correlated variables.
-The motivation for the definition of the diagonal elements $\lambda_{ii}$ is that it guarantees realizations of $\Lam$ which are invertible and positive definite~\citep[$\Lam$ is symmetric and strictly diagonally dominant, from which the stated properties follow,][Theorem 6.1.10, see also Appendix \ref{app:general}]{horn1985matrix}.
+The motivation for the definition of the diagonal elements $\lambda_{ii}$ is that it guarantees realizations of $\Lam$ which are invertible and positive definite ($\Lam$ is symmetric and strictly diagonally dominant, from which the stated properties follow (see Theorem 6.1.10 in~\citet{horn1985matrix} and Appendix~\ref{app:general})).
 Readers familiar with graph theory will recognize that $\Lam$ equals the Laplacian matrix of a weighted graph defined by the matrix $\U$ with elements $u_{ij}$~\citep{bollobas1998modern}.

-Another property of the model is that the components $s_i$ are super-Gaussian~\citep{hyvarinen2001topographic}, that is, the marginal pdfs of the components have heavier tails than a Gaussian pdf.
+Another property of the model is that the components $s_i$ are super-Gaussian: \citet{hyvarinen2001topographic} showed that the marginal pdfs of the Gaussian variables with random variances have heavier tails than a Gaussian pdf.
 Furthermore, since the conditional variances are dependent on each other in model (\ref{eqn:lambda}), higher-order correlations are likely to exist~\citep{hyvarinen2001topographic,sasaki2013correlated}.

 We thus assume that the conditional pdf of $\vector{s}$ given $\Lam$ equals $p(\vector{s}|\Lam)$,

 which we can write in terms of the $u_{ij}$ as $p(\vector{s}|\U)$,

 as proved in Appendix~\ref{app:calc}.
 While not explicitly visible from the notation, the determinant $|\Lam|$ is a function of the $u_{ij}$.